w3c/wai-curricula/content/designer/images-and-graphics.md

 Optional ideas to assess knowledge:

-* Practical &mdash; Students add complex images to a website, such as charts or diagrams, and ensure they have the required color contrast.
+* Practical &mdash; Have students add complex images to a website, such as charts or diagrams, and ensure they have the required color contrast.
 Assess how students understand the contrast requirements for complex images.
-* Practical &mdash; Students cooperate with developers and content authors to implement a map in a way that everybody can understand its meaning and interact with it.
+* Practical &mdash; Have students cooperate with developers and content authors to implement a map in a way that everybody can understand its meaning and interact with it.
 Assess how students identify the need for text alternatives for complex images and cooperate with other team members to ensure such alternatives exist.

 {% include excol.html type="end" %}